anielsen108/Monologues-Detailed/monologues/jean-miss-julie.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Crimson Command — Fiery civic authority and battle-ready proclamations.
+### Garnet Defiance — Rebellious fire and warrior refusal.
-Use the [Crimson Command](../vocal-energy/crimson-command.md) setup for these cues:
+Use the [Garnet Defiance](../vocal-energy/garnet-defiance.md) setup for these cues:

 - `Ultimatum hiss`
 - `Boastful protest`